Death to Cluster Models; Long Live Context Encoders

 We’ll compare three approaches to modeling treatment response in this patient population:

-Population Regression: Disregard context, learn a single model for all patients
+Population Regression: Disregard context, assume we can model all patients the same way

 Context-clustered Regression: We know context has some effect on model parameters, so cluster patients according to context and learn a model for each cluster

-Contextualized Regression: Learn the function from context to model parameters
+Contextualized Regression: Learn how context affects model parameters using Contextualized ML

 For each of these models, we’ll evaluate how well they recover the following in terms of MSE: